EvilEvan/SS6/README.md

 - **Resource Manager:** Handles fonts and display scaling
 - **Particle System:** Manages visual effects

+## Future Development

+A detailed design document for porting the game to HTML, CSS, and JavaScript can be found in `SuperStudentHTML.md`.
+This document outlines the plan for a future web-based version of the game.

 ## License

 This is an educational game project.
 Please respect any applicable licenses for the codebase and dependencies.